Financing Graduate Study

 Estimated Cost of Attending

-For the 2012-2013 academic year, the cost per unit is $1,473.
-Estimated cost information is provided for each program on the Rossier website.
-Current tuition and fee information can be found in the Schedule of Classes.
+For the 2015-2016 academic year, the cost per unit is $1,666.
+Estimated cost information for selected programs is provided below:

 The USC Financial Aid Office provides applications and information on need-based financial aid, departmental grants, and graduate assistantships/fellowships.
 USC offers various methods for paying for graduate school including installment plans, tuition pre-payment plans and long-term financing options.
 For the most up-to-date information on deadlines and application instructions, please visit the Financial Aid website:

 - Information for New Students Applying for Need-Based Financial Aid

 - Information for Continuing Students Applying for Need-Based Financial Aid